 Because there are so few ingredients in the dish, you absolutely have to use homemade chicken broth (or broth of your choice).
 It seriously makes all the difference.
 Now, I know not everyone has all day to simmer broth on the stove, so you’ll find my instant pot chicken stock recipe below and it’s so easy and flavorful and perfect for this dish.
 It makes more that you need so I usually freeze some so I can always have it on hand.
 Otherwise, go forth and top your congee with all your favorite toppings.
-Mine just happen to be pork belly, egg, scallion and my homemade chili oil.
-You can buy already cooked pork belly (thanks Trader Joe’s) or you can make my version and I’ll link the recipe below for that and my chili oil.
+My favorite way to enjoy a classic congee is with pork belly, egg and scallion and you can find my pork belly and chili oil recipe below!

 INSTANT POT CHICKEN STOCK: